vaporsjs/ethers.js/docs/v5/getting-started/README.md

-Connecting to Ethereum: Metamask
+Connecting to Vapory: Metamask
 --------------------------------

 ```
 // A Web3Provider wraps a standard Web3 provider, which is
-// what Metamask injects as window.ethereum into each page
+// what Metamask injects as window.vapory into each page
-const provider = new ethers.providers.Web3Provider(window.ethereum)
+const provider = new vapors.providers.Web3Provider(window.vapory)

 // The Metamask plugin also allows signing transactions to
 // send ether and pay to change state within the blockchain.